-In coaching individuals, one question I often choose to begin a dialogue on leadership is, “What is your primary responsibility as a leader of this organization?”
+In coaching individuals, one of the questions I often choose to begin a dialogue on leadership is, “What is your primary responsibility as a leader of this organization?”
 The responses vary greatly and, although some would claim that their response to this question is THE answer, I’ve found a number of replies that I might agree with.

 The thought of a boss-turned-motivator brings to mind images of Ricky Gervais and Steve Carell (David Brent and Michael Scott in The Office) dressed in their finest workout gear, flailing about the conference room while the boom box accompanies with a rendition of Queen’s “We are the Champions.”
 Entertaining, somewhat sad, but not motivating.

-We have a number of organizations that approach us with the ultimate goal of increasing employee engagement, which we define as the intersection between satisfaction, effectiveness, and motivation.
+We have a number of organizations that approach us with the ultimate goal of increasing employee engagement.
 This is certainly a worthwhile goal.
 By measuring employee engagement, we can then address those areas that will create the circumstances and processes by which engagement can occur or increase.
-But there is also a flaw in the way many companies approach the motivation portion of this equation.
+But there is also a flaw in the way many companies approach the idea of engagement.

 While the overall organization does have an impact on motivation, the reality is that the top of the organization chart plays only a minor role.
 Employees are not likely to find satisfaction in a job where they are underpaid, where they worry about whether they will be employed tomorrow, where they don’t have the equipment they need to succeed, or don’t have “the basics.”
 These areas are within the purview of the senior team.
 However, the reality is that motivation is local in that it occurs at the individual level, and is largely impacted by that individual’s direct manager and working environment.